 Perhaps the most popular show, besides the new Shamu show “One Ocean”, is “Blue Horizons”, a performance featuring leaping, spinning dolphins, and humans dressed up like birds performing Cirque de Soleil-like acrobatics in and out of the water.

-It’s definitely a crowd pleaser for all ages and a good place to begin the day’s show agenda, especially as an alternative to battling the large crowds who are seeing Shamu first.
+It’s a crowd-pleaser for all ages and a good place to begin the day’s show agenda, especially as an alternative to battling the large crowds who are seeing Shamu first.

 Exhibits SeaWorld San Diego